-Post-approval requirements
+Post-approval Requirements

 Following approval of a new product, the manufacturer and the approved product are subject to pervasive and continuing regulation by the FDA, including, among other things, monitoring and recordkeeping activities, reporting of adverse experiences with the product, product sampling and distribution restrictions, complying with promotion and advertising requirements, which include restrictions on promoting drugs for unapproved uses or patient populations (i.e., "off-label use") and limitations on industry-sponsored scientific and educational activities.
 Although physicians may prescribe legally available products for off-label uses, manufacturers may not market or promote such uses.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant liability.
 If there are any modifications to the product, including changes in indications, labeling or manufacturing processes or facilities, the applicant may be required to submit and obtain FDA approval of a new BLA or BLA supplement, which may require the applicant to develop additional data or conduct additional pre-clinical studies and clinical trials.
 The FDA may also place other conditions on approvals including the requirement for a REMS to assure the safe use of the product.
-A REMS could include medication guides, physician communication plans or elements to assure safe use, such as restricted distribution, prescription or dispensing of products.
+A REMS could include medication guides, physician communication plans or elements to assure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
+Any of these limitations on approval or marketing could restrict the commercial promotion, distribution, prescription or dispensing of products.
 Product approvals may be withdrawn for non-compliance with regulatory standards or if problems occur following initial marketing.